This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 For starters, know the condition of your stove.

 If your stove burner is fairly clean, then all you need to do is wash it thoroughly with a soapy non-abrasive sponge and rinse.
 A clear sparkling stove can be seen and felt (non-greasy touch).

 Next, if there is a coating of solidified dirt and grease on your burner, my friend, there is a lot that needs to be done.
-Start with removing grates, burner caps and heads and give them an initial soapy wash.
+Start with removing grates, burner caps, and heads and give them an initial soapy wash.
 Once it is done, let’s deal with solidified junk.
-Following are different ways to remove seriously caked grease.
+The following are the different ways to remove seriously caked grease.

 13 Brilliant Tips to Clean Dirty Stove Top